slyapustin/django-classified/README.md

-# DCF is a Django Classified App
+# DCF is a Django Classified Advertising App

 ## Features